adamfdnb/course-mlzoomcamp2023/Capstone Project 2/README.md

 I performed the following EDA for this dataset:
 + Loading the data: Loading the data into the application for further analysis.
-+ Creating a dataframe to read the files
++ Create a data frame to read information about a set of files
 + Creating paths to the files
 + Analyzing the distribution of files in the data set by class